vchan2/vchan2.github.io/2020Calculus.md

 Homework expectations: 30-40 minutes/day on average

+Homework for Wednesday, September 30, 2020:
+  * Do problems from 2.2 and 2.3.

+Homework for Monday, September 28, 2020:
+  * Practice for your test!
+  * Read 2.2 and 2.3.
+  * Complete both Desmos "Card Sort: Derivative Match" and "Sketchy Derivatives" activities

 Homework for Thursday, September 24, 2020:
   * Practice for your test!
   * Finish the rest of 2.1.